wolever/django-switchuser/README.rst

         {% include "su/login_form.html" %}
     {% endblock %}

-* Any superuser is allowed to switch to any other user.
-If this assumption does not hold: you'll need to submit a pull request...
+* Any superuser is allowed to switch to any other user. *If this assumption does not hold*: you'll need to submit a pull request...
 Sorry :(

 Installation